HDVCode/ProblemsIHaveDone/README.md

 1
 1 3

-but for the pythin you need to do likr this
+but for the pythin you need to do like this

 3
 2